austintgriffith/Pyth.io-Site/sourceContent/further/similarprojects.md

 Many smaller projects are emerging that are also helping to enrich the space.
 For example, [tinyoracle](https://github.com/axic/tinyoracle) is a great little example project for building a baseline oracle.

 All projects in this space will work to enrich the value and accuracy by providing more and more disparate sources for off-chain content.
-In the end, the best way to build an on-chain consensus will probably to use a combination of all networks.
+In the end, the best way to build an on-chain consensus will be to use a combination of all networks.

-Are we missing something here?
-Email: austin@pyth.io
+Are we missing something here? [contact us](/contact)